gerritjvv/pjson/README.md

 ### Validation

 This library is about parsing the data as fast as possible, and validation is not done extensively.
-Exceptions are thrown where in a peformant way data is deemed invalid, e.g
+Exceptions are thrown where in a performant way data is deemed invalid, e.g

 ```clojure
 (require '[pjson.core :as pjson])